fbpx

 • Property details – buying commitment or sales contract

 You will also be required to show additional documents, which will depend on your employment status.
 If you are a retiree, you must be able to prove a regular pension income.
+Please note that the bank may request more documents in addition to proof of your pension income.

-For fixed-rate mortgages, borrowers can pay a fixed rate for a certain period and will usually be guarded against fluctuations in the Euribor.
+For a Portugal fixed-rate mortgage, borrowers can pay a fixed rate for a certain period and will usually be guarded against fluctuations in the Euribor.
 Banks in Portugal will offer fixed rates from anywhere between three to 30 years and will charge a significant premium for this.
 To provide you with an example, there are fixed-rate mortgage options that are available at 3.9 percent (TAEG) for up to five years based on a loan-to-value ratio (LTV) of up to 70 percent.